Deleting post revisions from the WordPress database

 Related Articles

-How do I enable automatic updating for major versions in WordPress?
+How do I disable automatic updating in WordPress?